The best lovage pesto! Try an unusual pesto recipe bursting with fresh flavor, a condiment that goes with anything and makes any dish taste better.

 - Parmesan is not vegetarian; for a vegetarian pesto, use vegetarian hard cheese.
 Please use freshly grated cheese, not pre-grated.

-- To give the pesto a bit of heat, add some cayenne pepper.
-I add about ⅛ teaspoon, but please use to taste.
+- Heat: To give the pesto a bit of heat, add some cayenne pepper.
+I add about ⅛ teaspoon but use it to taste.

 Lisa says